 The Sovereignty Signal

 Six days.
 One hundred three thousand GitHub stars.
-The fastest software adoption in Github's history.
+The fastest software adoption in GitHub's history.
 Mac Mini M4 units sold out across retail channels.
 Cloudflare's stock moved twenty percent.
 A project renamed three times under trademark pressure, spawning a sixteen million dollar crypto scam along the way.
 Two hundred corporate secrets leaked through misconfigured deployments, including healthcare documentation and production Kubernetes credentials.

 And still they kept starring.

 The project is OpenClaw, originally launched as Clawdbot by Peter Steinberger, the Austrian developer who previously sold PSPDFKit to Insight Partners.
 It runs on user-owned hardware and integrates across messaging platforms: WhatsApp, Telegram, Discord, Slack, iMessage, Signal.
-Unlike cloud alternatives, the data never leaves your machine.
+Unlike the cloud alternatives, the data never leaves your machine.

 The Preference Revelation